Chapter 31:

 The Great Priest is an Atheist?!

 The four of us packed up the campsite.
 As we did, I noticed that Elisa had decided not to take any of her disguising medicine.
-She still remembered to give me another dosage of the pain reducer as we walked through the plains.
+She still remembered to give me another dosage of the pain reliever as we walked through the plains.

 Technically, it was only a ‘clearing’ since it was surrounded on all sides by the same King’s Wood, but aside from the patch of forest that we’d just stepped out of yesterday, I couldn’t see any forest for miles, so calling it plains made sense to me.